Gregon A. Williams: Later service

 Along with his regiment, Williams performed occupation duties in Japan, until he was relieved by Colonel Jack P. Juhan at the beginning of November 1945.
 He was subsequently appointed the chief of staff of the 2nd Division under Major General LeRoy P. Hunt.
 Occupation duties ended for the 2nd Division in June 1946, and Williams sailed for the United States.
 He was stationed at Camp Lejeune, North Carolina, before he relocated to Camp Pendleton, California for duty as chief of staff, Fleet Marine Force, Pacific.

 Upon the outbreak of the Korean War, Williams was transferred to the staff of 1st Marine Division under Major General Oliver P. Smith in June 1950.
 He participated in the Inchon landings, Second Battle of Seoul and Battle of Chosin Reservoir.
 He ran the divisional staff with an iron hand, and was decorated with two awards of the Legion of Merit with "V" Device.
 He was succeeded by Colonel Victor H. Krulak at the end of January 1951 and transferred back to the United States.

 Promoted to the rank of brigadier general on January 1, 1951, he was appointed commanding general, Force Troops, Fleet Marine Force, Atlantic at Camp Lejeune.
 His last assignment came in April 1953, when he was appointed Inspector General of the Marine Corps.
 He served in this capacity until September 1954, when he retired from the Marine Corps and was advanced to the rank of major general on the retired list for having been specially commended in combat.

-Williams died on September 8, 1968, in San Diego and is buried at Greenwood Memorial Park.
+Williams died on September 8, 1968, in San Diego.